Mesha Stele: Translations

-Here is the beginning of a relatively recent transliteration and translation by Alviero Niccacci from his article "The Stele of Mesha and the Bible: Verbal System and Narrativity" in Orientalia NOVA SERIES, Vol. 63, No. 3 (1994), pp. 226-248.
+Here is the beginning of a transliteration and translation by Alviero Niccacci from his article "The Stele of Mesha and the Bible: Verbal System and Narrativity" in Orientalia NOVA SERIES, Vol. 63, No. 3 (1994), pp. 226–248.

-No authoritative full edition of the Moabite inscription remains.
+Apart from that by Shmuel Ahituv, no authoritative full editions of the Moabite inscription exist.
 The translation used here is that published by James King (1878), based on translations by M. Ganneau and Dr. Ginsberg.
-Line numbers added to the published version have been needlessly removed.
-A century and a half of scholarship has greatly improved our understanding of the text, so accessing other translations linked here is recommended, rather than relying on this very outdated one.
+Though line numbers included in the published version have been removed for the rendition below.
+A century and a half of scholarship has greatly improved our understanding of the text, so accessing other translations linked here, such as that by Ahituv, is recommended, rather than relying on this very outdated one.

 I am Mesha, son of Chemosh-gad, king of Moab, the Dibonite.
 My father reigned over Moab thirty years, and I have reigned after my father.
 And I have built this sanctuary for Chemosh in Karchah, a sanctuary of salvation, for he saved me from all aggressors, and made me look upon all mine enemies with contempt.

 Omri was king of Israel, and oppressed Moab during many days, and Chemosh was angry with his aggressions.
 His son succeeded him, and he also said, I will oppress Moab.
 In my days he said, Let us go, and I will see my desire upon him and his house, and Israel said, I shall destroy it for ever.
 Now Omri took the land of Madeba, and occupied it in his day, and in the days of his son, forty years.
 And Chemosh had mercy on it in my time.
 And I built Baal-meon and made therein the ditch, and I built Kiriathaim.

 And the men of Gad dwelled in the country of Ataroth from ancient times, and the king of Israel fortified Ataroth.
 I assaulted the wall and captured it, and killed all the warriors of the city for the well-pleasing of Chemosh and Moab, and I removed from it all the spoil, and offered it before Chemosh in Kirjath; and I placed therein the men of Siran, and the men of Mochrath.
 And Chemosh said to me, Go take Nebo against Israel, and I went in the night and I fought against it from the break of day till noon, and I took it: and I killed in all seven thousand men...women and maidens, for I devoted them to Ashtar-Chemosh; and I took from it the vessels of Jehovah, and offered them before Chemosh.